 What parents need to know

-Parents need to know that this spy comedy is a sequel to Johnny English, a star vehicle for British comedian Rowan Atkinson (aka Mr. Bean).
+Parents need to know that Johnny English Reborn is a spy comedy sequel to Johnny English, a star vehicle for British comedian Rowan Atkinson (aka Mr. Bean).
 Like The Naked Gun's Frank Drebin, Johnny is a bumbling character who always ends up saving the day -- by accident.
 There's loads of rough slapstick, as well as weapons, martial arts fighting, explosions, and gun violence, but it's all played for laughs.
 The sexuality is limited to one brief kiss and some flirting, and the language is fairly mild ("damn," "bloody," "turd").

 - Parents say